kareynjeri/alx-system_engineering-devops/0x00-shell_basics/README.md

 file 8 --> 8-firstdelete created a file that deletes betty from tmp

 file 9 --> 9-firstdirdeletion this script shows how i deleted /my_first_directory

+file 10 --> 10-back this script contains how to change back to previous working directory